Being a beginner swimmer isn't easy. Where do you start? How come it looks so much harder than it is?

 The butterfly pulsing drill is one of the most important lessons to learn for the latitudinal strokes (breaststroke and butterfly).

-This drill is best performed with the swimmer's snorkel.
+This drill is best performed with the swimmer's snorkel, so you can focus on the rhythm without worrying about breathing.

 Don't let the breathing confuse you.
 Instead, worry about the right rhythm of pulses.